n1zzo/tersicore/README.md

 user --> client --> database
-client -[rpc]-> scanner  (???) client -[rpc]-> transcoder transcoder -> database -> user  (caching?)
+client -[rpc]-> scanner  (???) client -[rpc]-> transcoder transcoder -> database -> user  (caching?)git

-## DB Scheme
+## TODOs

-TODO: since it will be federated use UUIDs instead of numeric IDs.
-      everything the user can stream is a media resource.
+- since it will be federated use UUIDs instead of numeric IDs. everything the user can stream is a media resource.
 The user initially upload an original resource, but in the database there will be multiple resource for a single track: the original one and transcoded copies.
 Update db schema accordingly.

+- Define how to do multithreading and IPC in python

+## DB Scheme

 Users